vise890/auto_arch/README.md

 ### 4 - Provision

-1. edit `./provision.sh`: add remove steps you want;
+1. edit `./provision.sh`: add/remove steps you want;
    - **NOTE** `./provisioning/ssh-for-default-user.sh` needs you to put your public GPG key to `./authorized_keys` (or at least to remove mine from it...);